 Is It Better To Buy Thai Baht In Thailand?

-Simply you will get a better exchange rate in Thailand, with hotels or shops usually have a lower exchange rate than the many bank money changers.
+Simply you will get a better exchange rate in Thailand, with hotels or shops usually having a lower exchange rate than the many bank money changers.
 You do need to bring at least 10,000 Baht with you in the extremely rare chance that the Thai immigration authorities check.

 My preference is to bring some Thai baht and home currency.
 And only use the ATM or credit card for emergencies.